 \begin{proof} Let $A = (Q,q_0,\delta,F)$.
 Define an order on $Q$ as follows: Deciding whether $q \sqsubseteq q'$ amounts to checking whether the language $L_q$ recognized when making $q$ initial is included in the language $L_{q'}$ recognized when making $q'$ initial.
 It is standard that this can be done in polynomial time, see e.g. \cite[Theorem 2.4]{lodingAutomataFiniteTrees2021}: compute an automaton recognizing $L_q \cap L_{q'}^c$, and decide whether it recognizes an empty language.
 If this is not the case, an additional $w \in L_q \cap L_{q'}^c$, i.e. such that $\delta^*_w(q) \in F$ but $\delta^*_w(q') \notin F$, is computable in polynomial time.

-\looseness=-1 If this order makes $A$ into a quasi-ordered automaton, then by \Cref{lemma:qo-automata-recognize-upwards-closed-languages} $A$ recognizes an upwards-closed language.
-Otherwise, we show next that the language recognized by $A$ cannot be upwards-closed, and construct two words $w \preceq_* w'$ such that $A$ accepts $w$ but not $w'$.
+\looseness=-1 If this order makes $A$ into a quasi-ordered automaton, then by \Cref{lemma:qo-automata-recognize-upward-closed-languages} $A$ recognizes an upward-closed language.
+Otherwise, we show next that the language recognized by $A$ cannot be upward-closed, and construct two words $w \preceq_* w'$ such that $A$ accepts $w$ but not $w'$.